What’s the secret to higher producing—and more productive—sales teams? Data.

-But keep this in mind: without the features included in more comprehensive service, Google Maps is best for simple routes, bootstrapping companies, and teams that aren’t yet at the stage where customization will give them a competitive edge.
+But keep this in mind: without the features included in a more comprehensive service, Google Maps is best for simple routes, bootstrapping companies, and teams that aren’t yet at the stage where customization will give them a competitive edge.
 For example, Google Maps only allows you to route ten stops (25 if you use a workaround) and doesn’t offer much in the way of route optimization on its own.

 If you’ve tried Google Maps and found yourself wanting more, consider Maptive.
-Maptive offers all of the advanced options that Google Maps lacks, but with a similarly user-friendly experience.
+Maptive offers all of the advanced options that Google Maps lacks but with a similarly user-friendly experience.

 Like eSpatial, Geopointe is a designed-for-Salesforce application for sales data mapping.
-Available in Salesforce AppExchange, Geopointe location-enables the Salesforce CRM, allowing you to analyze, manipulate, and visualize your customer accounts.
+Available in Salesforce AppExchange, Geopointe location enables the Salesforce CRM, allowing you to analyze, manipulate, and visualize your customer accounts.

 Every business has unique needs, and some sales mapping software will pose a better fit for you than others.
-Regardless of your decision, rest assured that making the choice to implement sales mapping software will lead to better results.
+Regardless of your decision, rest assured that making a choice to implement sales mapping software will lead to better results.

 Maptive gives your organization great tools to systematically increase your sales, including the ability to:

 Sign up for a free trial of Maptive today and discover how our mapping software can help you boost your sales and run your business more efficiently, productively, and profitably.